Learn to style HTML using CSS

-Cascading Stylesheets — or CSS — is the second technology you should start learning after HTML.
-Whereas HTML is used to define the structure and semantics of your content, CSS is used to style it and lay it out.
-So for example, you can use CSS to alter the font, color, size and spacing of your content, split it into multiple columns, or add animations and other decorative features.
+Cascading Stylesheets — or CSS — is the first technology you should start learning after HTML.
+While HTML is used to define the structure and semantics of your content, CSS is used to style it and lay it out.
+For example, you can use CSS to alter the font, color, size, and spacing of your content, split it into multiple columns, or add animations and other decorative features.

 This topic contains the following modules, in a suggested order for working through them.
-You should definitely start with the first one.
+You should start with the first one.

-- Introduction to CSS
+- CSS first steps

 - Styling text

 With the basics of the CSS language covered, the next CSS topic for you to concentrate on is styling text — one of the most common things you'll do with CSS.
 Here we look at text styling fundamentals, including setting font, boldness, italics, line and letter spacing, drop shadows, and other text features.
 We round off the module by looking at applying custom fonts to your page, and styling lists and links.

 At this point, we've already looked at CSS fundamentals, how to style text, and how to style and manipulate the boxes that your content sits inside.
 Now it's time to look at how to place your boxes in the right place with respect to the viewport, and one another.
 We have covered the necessary prerequisites so we can now dive deep into CSS layout, looking at different display settings, modern layout tools like flexbox, CSS grid, and positioning, and some of the legacy techniques you might still want to know about.

 Use CSS to solve common problems provides links to sections of content explaining how to use CSS to solve very common problems when creating a web page.